Wills Power of Attorney Legal Advice How it Works Pricing

 3. Positively impacting others

-At the end of the day, your personal legacy is shaped by the people who know you and how you’ve inspired or helped them.
-We’re not saying you need to change the whole world, but positively impacting your own world can make a big difference in how you’re remembered.
-Understanding your social responsibility to act kindly and generously can help shape your personal legacy.
+At the end of the day, your personal legacy is shaped by the people who know you and how you've inspired or helped them.
+We're not saying you need to change the whole world, but positively impacting your own world can make a big difference in how you're remembered.

 You might positively impact others by: